pylua-dot-code/Westward/README.md

 ## About the project

 Making this project to help me learn C++.
-It will have DOSLike Graphics (Like the original game), sound effects, and custom save files.
+It will have DOSLike Graphics (Like how the original game looked), sound effects, and custom save files.

 ## Information